ncbi/DbGaP-FHIR-API-Docs/quickstart.md

 ## Codeable Concepts

 Many values are codes within a system.
-For example, line 19 says "`valueCoding`" indicating that its value comes from a coding system.
+For example, line 19 says "`valueCoding`" indicating that its value comes from a code system.
 These have several fields (FHIR has [more documentation on Coding](https://www.hl7.org/fhir/datatypes.html#Coding)). "`system`" is a URL that identifies which coding system is being used. "`code`" is a code within that system.
 In this example, the system is <https://dbgap-api.ncbi.nlm.nih.gov/fhir/x1/CodeSystem/ResearchStudy-StudyConsents-StudyConsent> and the code with the system is "phs000204.v1.p1 - 1".
 There is also a display value ("GRU") for quick-reference or to use in displaying this code to a human user.
 If you look at the [CodeSystem object](https://dbgap-api.ncbi.nlm.nih.gov/fhir/x1/CodeSystem/ResearchStudy-StudyConsents-StudyConsent), and find the code "phs000204.v1.p1 - 1", you can see a slightly expanded definition for this field, "General Research Use (GRU)".

 * * * * *